xLSTM-Mixer: Multivariate Time Series Forecasting by Mixing via Scalar Memories

 Multiple works have investigated whether it is beneficial to learn representations of the time and variate dimensions jointly or separately.
 Intuitively, because joint mixing is strictly more expressive, one might think it should always be preferred.
-It is indeed used by many methods such as Temporal Convolutional Networks~(TCN) \citep{leaTemporalConvolutionalNetworks2016}, N-BEATS~\citep{oreshkinNBEATSNeuralBasis2019}, N-HiTS~\citep{challuNHITSNeuralHierarchical2023}, and many Transformers~\citep{vaswaniAttentionAllYou2017}, including Temporal Fusion Transformer~(TFT) \citep{limTemporalFusionTransformers2021}, Autoformer~\citep{wuAutoformerDecompositionTransformers2021}, and FEDFormer~\citep{zhouFEDformerFrequencyEnhanced2022}.
+And, indeed, it is used in many works including Temporal Convolutional Networks~\citep{leaTemporalConvolutionalNetworks2016}, N-BEATS~\citep{oreshkinNBEATSNeuralBasis2019}, N-HiTS~\citep{challuNHITSNeuralHierarchical2023}, and many Transformers~\citep{limTemporalFusionTransformers2021,wuAutoformerDecompositionTransformers2021,zhouFEDformerFrequencyEnhanced2022}.
 However, treating slices of the input data independently assumes an invariance to temporal or variate positions and serves as a strong regularization against overfitting, reminiscent of kernels in CNNs.
 Prominent models implementing some aspects of channel independence in multivariate time series forecasting are PatchTST~\citep{nieTimeSeriesWorth2023} and iTransformer~\citep{liuITransformerInvertedTransformers2023}.
 TiDE~\citep{dasLongtermForecastingTiDE2023}, on the other hand, contains a time-step shared feature projection and temporal decoder but treats variates jointly.
-As \citet{tolstikhinMLPMixerAllMLPArchitecture2021} have shown with MLP-Mixer, interleaving mixing of all channels in each token and all tokens per channel does not empirically sacrifice any expressivity and instead improves performance.
-This idea has since been applied to time series, too, namely in architectures such as TimeMixer~\citep{chenTSMixerAllMLPArchitecture2023} and TSMixer~\citep{chenTSMixerAllMLPArchitecture2023}, and is one of the key components of our method \ours{}.
+As \citet{tolstikhinMLPMixerAllMLPArchitecture2021} have shown with MLP-Mixer, interleaving mixing of all channels per token and all tokens per channel does not empirically sacrifice any expressivity and instead improves performance and efficiency.
+This idea has since been applied to time series too, namely in architectures such as TimeMixer(++)~\citep{wangTimeMixerDecomposableMultiscale2024,wangTimeMixerPlusPlus2025}, TSMixer~\citep{chenTSMixerAllMLPArchitecture2023}, WPMixer~\citep{muradWPMixerEfficientMultiResolution2024}, and PMformer~\citep{DBLP:journals/corr/abs-2408-09703}, and is, therefore, one key component of our method \ours{}.